-• Engel & Schultz represented three minority shareholders who had only received de minimus distributions during their history as shareholders despite the fact that the company annually showed hundreds of thousands of dollars of profit.
+• Engel & Schultz represented four minority shareholders who had only received de minimus distributions during their history as shareholders despite the fact that the company annually showed hundreds of thousands of dollars of profit.
 After years of discovery, submission of expert testimony that millions of dollars had been wasted on administrative costs, and only after commencement of trial, Engel & Schultz negotiated a buy-out of the shareholders based on a valuation of their shares given the company’s profit.

 • Engel & Schultz successfully represented a minority shareholder, whom the firm alleged had been frozen out of a multi-million dollar company by the majority shareholder.
 The firm was successful in negotiating a settlement in which (1) the minority shareholder was paid six figures for lost income after the freeze-out, and (2) the minority shareholder was bought out by the majority shareholder for a seven figure number approximately ten times the amount that the majority shareholder had offered prior to our filing the litigation.